 There are a few modern breakout genres that got their real first start on the browser, as well.
 In particular, tower defense games like Kingdom Rush have made the move not only from browser to smartphone.
 Series like Plants Vs. Zombies has now become a “killer app” making main stage appearances at E3.
 Steam is now loaded with a plethora of “clicker” games that initially seemed to be little more than a joke of a distraction in the breakout title Cookie Clicker.

 The browser was where we first started to innovate on a lot of different sides of gaming, from the intersectionality of gaming and gambling to the creation and mainstream population of entirely new genres.
-Browser games might seem on the decline from what mainstream cultural relevance they may have enjoyed in the past, but it’s worth remembering that the shape a modern gaming takes can often get its start in some surprising places.
+Browser games like free slots no download might seem on the decline from what mainstream cultural relevance they may have enjoyed in the past, but it’s worth remembering that the shape a modern gaming takes can often get its start in some surprising places.